Balacheran-Opsera/ip2location-io-MCP/README.md

 # Setup

-To use this MCP server with Claude Desktop, download the repository to your local, and add the following to your `claude_desktop_config.json`:
+Follow the steps to use this MCP server with Claude Desktop:
+ 1. Download the repository to your local.
+ 2. Setup the `uv` package manager, you can once again refer to [the guide](https://modelcontextprotocol.io/quickstart/server#set-up-your-environment) to do so.
+ 3. Make sure you have installed the Claude Desktop, if you haven't, kindly download from [here](https://claude.ai/download) for Windows and MacOS users, or follow [this guide](https://modelcontextprotocol.io/quickstart/client) for Linux user.
+ 4. Open the `claude_desktop_config.json` in your choice of editor, if you do not having one yet, follow [this guide](https://modelcontextprotocol.io/quickstart/server#testing-your-server-with-claude-for-desktop) to create one.
+ 5. Add the following to your `claude_desktop_config.json`:

 ```json
 {